PromyLOPh/guix-hpc-website/drafts/pack-fakechroot.md

 as having an easy way to set up user namespaces.

 We encourage HPC system administrators to consider enabling unprivileged user namespaces.
-They are allow unprivileged users to deploy pre-built software, being through a relocatable Guix pack or _via_ [container run-time support tools like runC](https://github.com/opencontainers/runc/commit/d2f49696b09a60f5ab60f7db8259c52a2a2cdbed), without overhead.
-More generally, they [enable reproducible software environments](https://hpc.guix.info/blog/2017/09/reproducibility-and-root-privileges/), a prerequisite for reproducible scientific experiments!
+They allow unprivileged users to deploy pre-built software, be it through a relocatable Guix pack or _via_ [container run-time support tools like runC](https://github.com/opencontainers/runc/commit/d2f49696b09a60f5ab60f7db8259c52a2a2cdbed), with virtually no overhead.
+More generally, user namespaces [enable reproducible software environments](https://hpc.guix.info/blog/2017/09/reproducibility-and-root-privileges/), a prerequisite for reproducible scientific experiments!